 - Do we have your current mailing address?
 If your check is returned to the Co-op you may need to pick it up here.
 Checks are void after 90 days.

-- Checks that are for less than $2.00 are not mailed in order to save money on postage.
+- Checks that are for less than two dollars are not mailed in order to save money on postage.
 You may check at customer service if your rebate was held, and acquire it if available.

 - If you have not received your check and want to inquire on its whereabouts, you may fill out the Patronage Rebate Check Request form which you will find at the customer service desk and someone will contact you.

 - If you joined after the end of the fiscal year, June 28, 2014 your purchases will not be eligible for rebate until the end of the next fiscal year, June 27, 2015.

 I got a patronage rebate check.
 Do I have to include it as income on my tax return?